TheTypoMaster/gray.net.au/posts/2006/11/20/New_Domain.rst

 .. title: New Domain!
 .. slug: New_Domain
 .. date: 2006-11-20 15:17:00 UTC+10:00
-.. tags: site,blog
+.. tags: web,blog
-.. category:
+.. category: Site
 .. link:

 You may have noticed that The Gray Matter has a new domain.
 I've